 How much do you pay attention to the logos that represent your favorite brands?
 Have you ever stopped to think of their origin and meaning?
-The logo of one of the most popular brands of coffee is known all over the world, is a crowned goddess-like figure who resembles a mermaid.
+The logo of one of the most popular brands of coffee known all over the world, is a crowned goddess-like figure who resembles a mermaid.
 Starbucks strangely calls her a Siren.
-Sirens often appeared in Greek mythology as a beautiful, yet dangerous creatures, that lured unsuspecting sailors with her lovely music and voices.
-Portrayed as femme fatales, following the Sirens’ call often ended in shipwrecks as vessels hit the rocky coast of their island.
+Sirens often appeared in Greek mythology as a beautiful yet dangerous creatures who lured unsuspecting sailors to danger with her lovely music and voices.
+Portrayed as femme fatales, following the Sirens calls often ended in shipwrecks when vessels hit the rocky coast of their island.

 To the average coffee drinker and person on the street, the relationship between Sirens and the Starbuck logo is relatively unknown.
-The logo also resembles a goddess from history named Astarte.
-From the Bronze Age to Classical times, Astarte was a goddess who was worshipped throughout the Eastern Mediterranean.
+The logo also resembles a goddess from history named ‘Astarte’.
+From the Bronze Age through to Classical times, Astarte was a goddess worshipped throughout the Eastern Mediterranean.
 She was a deity linked to fertility, sexuality and war.
 Astarte is also known for being a ‘snake’ goddess, and having her own cult worship.

 This symbolism of duality is also seen in alchemy.
 The Siren with the two tails is associated with enlightenment.
 The two tails in alchemy represent the unity of earth and water, or body and soul.
 In 1971, the Starbucks logo closely resembled the two-tailed Siren Melusine.

 The Starbucks Corporation is known as the largest coffeehouse company across the globe, with stores in more than 60 countries, including Japan, the United Kingdom, China, South Korea, Mexico, Thailand, and the Philippines.
 That’s a lot of coffee drinkers ‘worshipping’ a brand of coffee that is represented by a potentially deadly, serpent-like goddess, and no one seems to know why.